-- In order to apply Bayes' rule, we need to estimate two distributions. - A-priori class distribution - In some cases the class prior probabilities are known in advance. - If the frequencies in the training data set are representative for the true class probabilities, then estimate the prior by these frequencies. - More elaborate methods exist, but not discussed here. - Class conditional data distributions - Select a class of density models - Parametric model, e.g. Gaussian, Bernoulli, ... - Semi-parametric models: mixtures of Gaussian, Bernoulli, ... - Non-parametric models: histograms, nearest-neighbor method, ... - Or more structured models taking problem knowledge into account. - Estimate the parameters of the model using the data in the training set associated with that class.
+- In order to apply Bayes' rule, we need to estimate two distributions. - A-priori class distribution - In some cases the class prior probabilities are known in advance. - If the frequencies in the training data set are representative for the true class probabilities, then estimate the prior by these frequencies. - Class conditional data distributions - Select a class of density models - Parametric model, e.g. Gaussian, Bernoulli, ... - Semi-parametric models: mixtures of Gaussian, Bernoulli, ... - Non-parametric models: histograms, nearest-neighbor method, ... - Or more structured models taking problem knowledge into account. - Estimate the parameters of the model using the data in the training set associated with that class.